Find out what your child will be learning this term in Reception.

 Children will learn to:

-As part of our ‘Ourselves’ topic we will be doing lots of creative artwork like making skeletons with straws and painting self-portraits.
 We will also continue to enjoy messy play with playdough and shaving foam, and will also be doing some junk modelling.

 Gross Motor Skills and Fine Motor Skills